Free Shipping on $75+ Orders

 Which Should You Choose?

 Choose Rough Country if you want an affordable lift with a huge product selection and plan to upgrade shocks later.
 Choose TeraFlex if ride quality and trail performance are priorities and you're willing to invest in a premium suspension system built specifically for Jeep platforms.
+For most Jeep Wrangler JK and JL owners, the decision comes down to budget: Rough Country gets you lifted for less, while TeraFlex delivers a noticeably better ride and trail performance at 2-3x the price.

 Frequently Asked Questions